PointOneNav/fusion-engine-client/python/README.md

       - [udp_client.py](examples/udp_client.py) - Connect to a device over UDP and decode/display messages in real time
         - Unlike [tcp_client.py](examples/tcp_client.py), currently assumes all incoming UDP packets contain FusionEngine messages and does not use the `FusionEngineDecoder` helper class
-    - `fusion_engine_client` - Top Python package directory
+    - `fusion_engine_client` - Top-level Python package directory
       - `analysis`
-        - [analyzer.py](analysis/analyzer.py) - `Analyzer` class, used to plot data from a recorded file of FusionEngine messages (vehicle trajectory map, navigation engine state information, etc.)
+        - [analyzer.py](fusion_engine_client/analysis/analyzer.py) - `Analyzer` class, used by
+          [p1_display](fusion_engine_client/applications/p1_display.py) to plot data from a recorded file of FusionEngine messages (vehicle trajectory map, navigation engine state information, etc.)
-          - This class is used by the `bin/p1_display` application
-        - [file_reader.py](analysis/file_reader.py) - `FileReader` class, capable of loading and time-aligning FusionEngine data captured in a `*.p1log` file
+        - [file_reader.py](fusion_engine_client/analysis/file_reader.py) - `FileReader` class, capable of loading and
+          time-aligning FusionEngine data captured in a `*.p1log` file
+      - `applications` - Applications and processing tools -- see [Applications](#applications) for detailed
+        descriptions of each of these tools
+        - _The applications in this directory will be installed on your system by `pip install` along with the rest of the library code so that they can be called directly from the command line_
       - `messages` - Python message definitions
       - `parsers` - Message encoding and decoding support
-        - [decoder.py](parsers/decoder.py) - `FusionEngineDecoder` class, used to frame and parse incoming streaming data (e.g., received over TCP or serial)
+        - [decoder.py](fusion_engine_client/parsers/decoder.py) - `FusionEngineDecoder` class, used to frame and parse incoming streaming data (e.g., received over TCP or serial)
-        - [encoder.py](parsers/encoder.py) - `FusionEngineEncoder` class, used when serializing messages to be sent to a connected device
+        - [encoder.py](fusion_engine_client/parsers/encoder.py) - `FusionEngineEncoder` class, used when serializing
+          messages to be sent to a connected device
       - `utils` - Various utility functions used by the other files (e.g., log search support)

 ### Usage Instructions